AdobeDocs/experience-manager-htl.en/help/getting-started.md

 </p>
 ```

 In most template languages, this example would potentially create a cross-site scripting (XSS) vulnerability, because even when all variables are automatically HTML-escaped, the `href` attribute must still be specifically URL-escaped.
-This omission is one of the most common errors, because it can be very easily forgotten, and it is difficult to spot in an automated manner.
+This omission is one of the most common errors, because it can be easily forgotten, and it is difficult to spot in an automated manner.

 To help with that, the HTML Template Language automatically escapes each variable accordingly to the context in which it is placed.
-This is possible thanks to the fact that HTL understand the syntax of HTML.
+This is possible thanks to the fact that HTL understands the syntax of HTML.

 Assuming following `logic.js` file: